 Okay, this ice cream isn’t exactly Sweet Polly Purebread either.
 Because I wanted something “a little more,” I glugged in some Jack Daniel’s Honey Whiskey (man that stuff is good).
 It already has a touch of vanilla flavor to it from the fermenting in the barrels process and then just the tiniest bit of honey flavor.
 That, combined with a good amount of vanilla extract AND a whole vanilla bean takes you to vanilla nirvana my friend.

 Right after I made this, Craig came into the kitchen and grabbed a spoon and started eating straight out of the freezer bowl.
 He looked at me and said “woman – this is the best ice cream I think you’ve ever made…except for that chicken and waffles stuff…that was really good.”
-After I got done laughing and watching him power through half of my ice cream, I told him it was vegan.
+After I got done laughing and watching him power through half of my ice cream, I told him it was vegan ice cream.
 He accused me of lying, I assured him I was not, he shrugged his shoulders and said “whatever, it’s REALLY good.”
 So I’m pretty sure no one will have a clue, nor care, when you serve this vanilla ice cream bit of heaven.

 When you read through the ingredients, I know they’ll sound a bit strange, just stay with it…it’s so worth it.
 You’re really going to love this and the fact that it’s vegan ice cream won’t matter to you or anyone else.
 It’s just that good.